Author: Ian Britz

 Introduction

-- Use-Case 1: Advanced Filter Display
+- Use Case 1: Advanced Filter Display

-- Use-Case 2: Drive Multiple Filters with Single Selection
+- Use Case 2: Drive Multiple Filters with Single Selection

-- Use-Case 3: Custom Sorting for Filters
+- Use Case 3: Custom Sorting for Filters

 Configure Mapping Filters

-When we click Save, Kepion creates a new table in the database with the following naming scheme:
+Kepion creates a new table in the database with the following naming scheme:

 [dbo].[MF_<Mapping Filter Name>]

 Note: There's currently no UI to manage these mappings in Kepion.
-Please use SQL Server Management Studio to populate your Mapping Filter tables.
+Please use SQL Server Management Studio (SSMS) to populate your Mapping Filter tables.

 Advanced Filter Display